KuhlTime/bachelor-thesis/content/05_system_design.md

 ## Application Flows

 For a good user experience the interactions with the software were designed before developing the applications.
-Each flow represents the flow in which firemen, operators, workers and employers might work with the software.
+Each flow describes the way in which a fireman, an operator, a worker and an employer might work with the software to complete a certain task.

 **Version 1 and 2** are rather limited -- their whole purpose is to simply signal and remind the fireman inside the fire trucks of any ongoing confined spaces operations.
 When approved by the operators they are able to press a button to notify all vehicles that there is a confined space operation running.
 As there are multiple operators inside the dispatchment center their triggering applications will also be informed about the status change.